 NCBR 0001 - Developmental Reading NCBO (Non-Course Competency-Based Options and Interventions) - 1 sem. hrs.
 (0-1-0) Development of reading and higher order thinking skills necessary for college readiness.
-Note: For institutions offering more than one

-Development of reading and higher order thinking skills necessary for college readiness.
-Note: For institutions offering more than on level, this NCBO shall be used for lower level(s) only.
+Note: For institutions offering more than one level, this NCBO shall be used for lower level(s) only.
 One laboratory hours per week.
 Prerequisite: None.
 Lab Fee: \$16.25